 Am I allowed to use the same letters of recommendation for my NIW that I previously used for my EB-1 petition?

-This is generally not recommended since the content of the letter demonstrating the respective criteria are different.
+It’s not recommended to use the same letters of recommendation from a previous visa filing, since the content of the letter demonstrating the respective criteria is different.

 Do I have to stay in the same industry as my NIW case after it’s approved?